Three spring moments, ten outfits

 1 dress, 4 ways: Holiday in Europe

-1: Travel day | Morocco Dress on its own.
-Scarf in the bag for the plane.
-Sandals that go from cobblestones to dinner.
+1: Travel day | Morocco Dress on its own, scarf tied on the bag for the plane.
+Sandals you can walk in all-day onto dinner.

-2: Open-air market | Istanbul - Unbuttoned over white jeans and a butter yellow tank.
-Same sandals, different bag, pendant necklace instead of earrings.
+2: Open-air market | Istanbul - Dress unbuttoned over white jeans and a butter yellow tank with the same sandals.
+A pendant necklace instead of earrings.
 The jewelry swap changes the whole focal point of the look.

 3: Beach club | Greece - Dress open as a cover-up.
-The sandals and bag keep it grounded, cat-eye frames and white earrings to lighten the whole thing up for Greece.
+The sandals and bag keep it grounded.
+Switching to cream cat-eye frames and ivory earrings lighten the whole vibe for Greece.

-4: Last night dinner | Bordeaux & Italy - Swimsuit repurposed as a top, tucked into white jeans.
-Dress open as a duster.
-The collar necklace, belt, and satin bag take it up a notch.
-By the last night the dress is basically a coat and it’s the chicest it’s looked all trip.
+4: Last night dinner | Bordeaux & Italy - Swimsuit repurposed as a top and tucked into white jeans and dress worn open as a duster.
+Adding a collar necklace, belt, and satin bag take it up a notch.
+The dress is basically a coat and it’s the chicest it’s looked all trip.
 Works for Bordeaux and Italy.

 1 base, 3 ways: Work Conference